proplot-dev/proplot/docs/showcase1.rst

 .. image:: showcase/showcase_8_2.svg

-Subplot labelling is another useful ProPlot feature.
+A-b-c subplot labeling is another useful ProPlot feature.
 The label order is row-major by default; to change this, use the `~proplot.subplots.subplots` ``order`` keyword arg.
 Change the label position with the ``abcpos`` `~proplot.rcmod` option, or the label style with the ``abcformat`` `~proplot.rcmod` option.
-Toggle labelling with ``abc=True``.
+Toggle labeling with ``abc=True``.
 See :ref:`The format command` and :ref:`Rc settings control` for details.